The Septennial Festivities of Our Lady Virga Jesse

 transform their districts with beautiful decor for the procession.

 Virga Jesse tips

 Guided 'rotten' visits – Visit the streets of the city centre that have been festively decorated by the so-called ‘rotten’, the street committees of the festivities.
 A guide will give you a colourful explanation.
 Or take a comfortable tour through the decorated city.
 Feel like making a whole day of it, or even 48 hours?
 Combine the guided tour of the 'rotten', with an exhibition, a concert and a visit to the Basilica of Our Lady Virga Jesse, the St. Quentin Cathedral and the carillon tower.

 The family walk – Get to know Hasselt in a light-hearted way and find out more about the miracles of Our Lady Virga Jesse.
 You will go on this walk without a guide, but a handy leaflet will keep you on the right track.
-Pick it up for free at Tourist Information Hasselt.
+Pick it up at Tourist Information Hasselt during the festivities.